 John P. Milton grew up on a farm surrounded by New Hampshire wilderness, without a phone or electricity until he was sixteen.
 His family was “part Protestant, part Catholic and with a strong Native American influence,” he says, but his “real church” was nature.

-In 1945, when he was seven, John’s elders agreed to let him spend four or five days alone in nature.
+In 1945, when he was seven, John’s elders agreed to let him spend four or five days and nights alone in nature.
 Today it is difficult to imagine many seven year olds - or parents, or elders generally - viewing the experience, like John did, as a profoundly positive moment of transformation.

 “One of the things I remember the most,” he recalls, “was how all the living things around me - groundhogs, woodchucks, squirrels, deer, insects like butterflies - would come around me and act very intimately.”
 This communion deepened the more he repeated the experience.
 “The longer and deeper I stayed in solitude in nature, the more familiar they became.
 Finally it was like having a big family reunion.”

 'The longer and deeper I stayed in solitude in nature, the more familiar [the wildlife] became.
 Finally it was like having a big family reunion.'

 This outing was John’s first experience akin to a vision quest: a period of ceremonial, solitary immersion in nature traditionally serving as a rite of passage into adulthood in many Indigenous cultures across the Americas.
 Vision quest practices vary, but typically last for a few days and feature fasting, exposure to the elements and restriction to a small perimeter to avoid distraction through movement.
 Some prohibit sleep and clothing, others involve hallucinogens.
 Whatever the specifics, vision quests are designed to provide guidance, through communion with nature, at crucial life moments.